-This section describes the STPNOC organizational structure, functional responsibilities, levels of authority and interfaces for establishing, executing, and verifying QAPD implementation.
-The organizational structure includes off-site and on-site functions for STP 3&4 including interface responsibilities for multiple organizations that perform quality-related functions.
+This section describes the proposed Duke Energy Corporation organizational structure, functional responsibilities, levels of authority and interfaces for establishing, executing, and verifying QAPD implementation.
+The organizational structure includes corporate support, off-site and on-site functions including interface responsibilities for multiple organizations that perform quality-related functions.
 Implementing documents assign more specific responsibilities and duties, and define the organizational interfaces involved in conducting activities and duties within the scope of the QAPD.
 Management gives careful consideration to the timing, extent and effects of organizational structure changes.

-The Vice President, Oversight and Regulatory Affairs is responsible to size the Quality Assurance organization commensurate with the duties and responsibilities assigned.
+Duke Energy Corporation management is responsible to size the Quality Assurance organization commensurate with the duties and responsibilities assigned.